bielsilva713/Ant-Media-Auto-Install-Version-Latest/README.md

-# Instalador do Ant Media Server
+# Ant Media Server Installer

-Este é um script de instalação simplificado para configurar o Ant Media Server em um ambiente Linux.
-O Ant Media Server é uma solução de streaming ao vivo e sob demanda que oferece escalabilidade e suporte para uma variedade de casos de uso, como transmissão de vídeo ao vivo, conferências online, e-learning e muito mais.
+This is a simplified installation script for configuring Ant Media Server in a Linux environment.
+Ant Media Server is a live and on-demand streaming solution that offers scalability and support for a variety of use cases such as live video streaming, online conferencing, e-learning, and more.

-## Como usar
+## How to use

-1. Clone este repositório ou faça o download do arquivo `install.sh`.
+1. Clone this repository or download the `install.sh` file.
-2. Execute o script `install.sh` no terminal:
+2. Run the `install.sh` script in the terminal:

     ```bash
     bash install.sh
     ```

-3. Siga as instruções fornecidas pelo script para concluir a instalação do Ant Media Server.
+3. Follow the instructions provided by the script to complete the Ant Media Server installation.

-## Notas importantes
+## Important notes

-- Certifique-se de ter permissões de superusuário ao executar o script para garantir que todas as etapas sejam concluídas com êxito.
+- Make sure you have superuser permissions when running the script to ensure all steps are completed successfully.
-- Após a instalação, o endereço de acesso ao Ant Media Server será exibido no terminal.
+- After installation, the Ant Media Server access address will be displayed on the terminal.

-## Recursos
+## Resources

-- [Ant Media Server GitHub](https://github.com/ant-media/Ant-Media-Server): Repositório oficial do Ant Media Server.
+- [Ant Media Server GitHub](https://github.com/ant-media/Ant-Media-Server): Official Ant Media Server repository.
-- [Ant Media Server Website](https://antmedia.io/): Mais informações sobre o Ant Media Server e seus recursos.
+- [Ant Media Server Website](https://antmedia.io/): More information about Ant Media Server and its features.

-Sinta-se à vontade para contribuir ou relatar problemas neste repositório.
-Esperamos que este script simplifique o processo de instalação do Ant Media Server e ajude você a começar a utilizar esta poderosa plataforma de streaming de vídeo.
+Feel free to contribute or report issues in this repository.
+We hope this script simplifies the Ant Media Server installation process and helps you get started with this powerful video streaming platform.